-Andrew Lummus is an artist and writer living and working in Philadelphia.
+Andrew Lummus is an artist and writer living in Philadelphia.

 Fascinated by culture in all its forms, Lummus handles and creates fine art, essays, product design, and advertising to explore his interests and articulate his findings.